 3. Added Savings: Returned claims with errors, denied claims, rejected bills, incorrect coding, and insufficient data are just a few of the many woes faced by medical billers.
 Almost 30% of medical bills are prone to medical billing errors.
 As medical billing and coding errors increase in frequency, patient experience is diminished, profits are adversely affected, and the overall revenue cycle for healthcare is shunted.
 Efficiently adhering to EDI in healthcare processes and procedures can evade these outcomes through accurate claims management offered through medical billing software.
 An automated medical billing may be the answer to your healthcare billing and coding needs for increased savings.
 When systems are prone to human error, the wisest option is to deploy medical billing software embedded with ICD-10 coding solutions and one that is HIPAA compliant.

-6. Reduced Carbon Footprint: This is one of the most underappreciated benefits of using EDI billing software.
+6. Reduced Carbon Footprint: This is one of the most underappreciated benefits of using EDI billing integration solution.
 By replacing multiple paper-based workflows with digital ones, an electronic billing platform significantly reduces the amount of paper.
 The bigger a medical organization gets, the more paper this software saves.
-Needless to point out, this goes a long way in reducing the organization’s carbon footprint.
+Needless to point out say, this goes a long way in reducing the organization’s carbon footprint.

 How To Choose a Software For EDI Medical Billing